Patrice Lumumba: United States involvement

 The 2001 report by the Belgian Commission describes previous U.S. and Belgian plots to kill Lumumba.
-Among them was a Central Intelligence Agency-sponsored attempt to poison him.
-US president Dwight D. Eisenhower authorised the assassination of Lumumba in 1960.
+Among them was a CIA-sponsored attempt to poison him.
+Eisenhower authorised the assassination of Lumumba in 1960.
 However, the plot to poison him was abandoned.
 CIA chemist Sidney Gottlieb, a key person in the plan, devised a number of toxic materials to be used for the assassination.
-In September 1960, Gottlieb brought a vial of the poison to the Congo, and Devlin developed plans to place it on Lumumba's toothbrush or in his food.
-The plot was abandoned because CIA Station Chief Larry Devlin's agent was unable to carry out the assassination, and the replacement agent Justin O'Donnell refused to participate in an assassination plot.
+In September 1960, Gottlieb brought a vial of the poison to the Congo, and CIA Station Chief Larry Devlin developed plans to place it on Lumumba's toothbrush or in his food.
+The plot was abandoned because Devlin's agent was unable to carry out the assassination, and the replacement agent Justin O'Donnell refused to participate in an assassination plot.

 According to Madeleine G. Kalb in her book, Congo Cables, many communications by Devlin at the time urged the elimination of Lumumba.
 Michael P. Holt writes that Devlin also helped to direct the search to capture Lumumba and also helped arrange his transfer to the separatist authorities in Katanga.
 John Stockwell, a CIA officer in the Congo and later a CIA station chief, wrote in 1978 that the CIA base chief in Elizabethville was in direct contact with Lumumba's killers on the night he was executed.
-Stockwell also wrote that a CIA agent had a body in the trunk of his car that they were trying dispose of.
+Stockwell also wrote that a CIA agent had a body in the trunk of his car that they were trying to dispose of.
 Stockwell, who knew Devlin well, believed that Devlin knew more than anyone else about the murder.

 The inauguration of John F. Kennedy in January 1961 caused fear among Mobutu's faction, and within the CIA, that the incoming Kennedy administration would favour the imprisoned Lumumba.
 While awaiting his presidential inauguration, Kennedy had come to believe that Lumumba should be released from custody, though not be allowed to return to power.
 Lumumba was killed three days before Kennedy's inauguration on 20 January, though Kennedy did not learn of the killing until 13 February.
+Kennedy was informed by United Nations ambassador Adlai Stevenson and according to Jacques Lowe who was with him at the time "his hand went to his head in utter despair, 'Oh, no,' I heard him groan".